Gnana Paravai: Plot

 The film is about an old man, Sivaji, who can tell the character and the future of a person by just looking in their eyes.
 Giri is a rich student who spends a lot of money on his friends.
 He falls in love with Sivaji's daughter Aruna, but Aruna rejects him and humiliates him.
 Giri decides to not give up.
 Later, Aruna and her friend Rajeswari go on a picnic with their classmates.
 Giri's friend Aandavar doesn't want to see Giri and Aruna together, for fear that Giri won't spend any more money on his friends.
 Later, Giri and Aandavar plan to humiliate Aruna.
 Aruna is blamed to be a nymphomaniac, to prove the contrary the innocent girl commits suicide.
 The hatred intensifies between Giri and Rajeswari.
 In the meantime, Rajeswari's brother-in-law Dinesh burns Rajeswari's sister and wants to marry Rajeswari.
 Finally, Sivaji and Giri come to her rescue.

 Production

 Gnana Paravai is the first and only film where Manorama acted as Ganesan's pair, which was her long time desire.
+The film was produced by an entrepreneur R. Dhanapalan who revealed it was the idea of his spiritual guru Yagava Muni to produce films.